 Note: A Freehand Zone cannot have 2 surfaces that are a parallel continuation of each other.
-If you wish to design a zone like this, you will need to merge 10th 2 or more zones together.
+If you wish to design a zone like this, you will need to merge 1021 2 or more zones together.

-Note: Intelligent Snapping and be turned on or off using the toolbar button during freehand zone creation.
-Also you can pan and the model using the arrow direction buttons that surround the 2D View during freehand zone creation.
+Note: Intelligent Snapping 84 can be turned on or off using the toolbar button during freehand zone creation.
+Also you can pan 84 around the model using the arrow direction buttons that surround the 2D View during freehand zone creation.